Aidan Crawley: Services career

 He joined the Auxiliary Air Force in 1936, and was a trained fighter pilot at start of the Second World War.
 After serving on night patrols over the English Channel he was sent ostensibly as an assistant air attaché to Turkey in April 1940, cover for intelligence work in the Balkans in Yugoslavia and Bulgaria, being smuggled out of Sofia when the Germans invaded the latter country in March 1941.
 Subsequently, assigned to 73 Squadron in Egypt, he was shot down in July 1941 near besieged Tobruk and was taken prisoner of war.
 He remained in Germany, despite escape attempts, latterly at Stalag Luft III.

 Parliamentary career

-He was Labour Member of Parliament for Buckingham from 1945 to 1951, when he lost to the Conservative candidate Frank Markham, himself an ex-Labour MP.
+Crawley was Labour Member of Parliament for Buckingham from 1945 to 1951, when he lost to the Conservative candidate Frank Markham, himself an ex-Labour MP.
 He was Under-Secretary of State for Air in Clement Attlee's Labour Government.
 Having left the Labour Party in 1957, in 1962, he was elected to Parliament as a Conservative, winning the by-election in West Derbyshire.
 He held the seat through two general elections, before resigning in 1967 to become Chairman of London Weekend Television where he remained until 1973.